MixBooze

 Fresh Orange Juice 1 oz (30ml) Bottled = guaranteed citrus regret

-Coconut Cream 1 oz (30ml) Not your beach vacation mixer!
+Coconut Cream 1 oz (30ml) Skip the cheap canned stuff!

-Fresh Nutmeg As needed Channel your inner alchemist
+Fresh Nutmeg As needed Channel your inner medieval wizard while grating

 Crushed Ice 1 cup No crusher?
 A rolling pin works